This section contains images from excavations which have been reported in news publications, and are thus public

 expansion.
 The excavations are continuing at this writing (October, 2013).

-There are also several images which appeared in the October 3, 2013 Journal Inquirer, accompanied by extensive descriptive captions, which can be accessed by clicking JI Images.
+There are also several images which appeared in the October 3, 2013 Journal Inquirer which can be accessed by clicking any of the photos below (the Journal Inquirer and its captions are no longer available).

 |August, 2016 - final day of excavations - Hollister site, Wethersfield, CT|